LBNL-ETA/better-lbnl-os/examples/weather/README.md

 ## Support

-For questions or issues with the weather module, please refer to the main BETTER-LBNL documentation or open an issue on GitHub.
+For questions or issues with the weather module, please refer to the main BETTER-LBNL-OS documentation or open an issue on GitHub.